-Rafael Puyol is currently Director of the Observatory of Demography and Generational Diversity and Chairman of the Board of the IE University.
+Dr. Rafael Puyol is currently President at Universidad Internacional de La Rioja, research collaborator at the Observatory of Demography and Generational Diversity, and Chairman of the Board at IE University.

 Bachelor and Doctor in Geography and History from the Complutense University of Madrid (1971) of which he was Professor until 2015 and Rector from 1995 to 2003 (currently Honorary Rector).
 He is a Collaborator by opposition of the Superior Council of Scientific Investigations.